Washington Nutritionist Certification

 Nutritionists in Washington must renew their certification every year on or before their birthday.
 The cost of renewal is $86.

-According to the Bureau of Labor Statistics, nutritionists in the metropolitan area of Seattle-Bellevue-Everett, Washington ranked eighth in the nation for the employment level of nutritionists, as of May 2013.
-Nutritionists in this metropolitan area earned an annual, mean salary of $65,220 during this time.
+According to the Bureau of Labor Statistics, nutritionists in the Seattle-Tacoma-Bellevue metro area ranked sixth in the nation among metro areas for its employment of dietitians and nutritionists as of May 2021.
+Nutritionists in this metro area earned an average salary of $69,030 during this time.*

 Nutritionists may find a number of job opportunities through some of Washington’s largest hospital and nursing home systems, including: